idsc-frazzoli/CS1-Notebooks/README.md

 2. Choose the python interpreter.
 Press `Ctrl+Shift+P` and select `Python: Select Interpreter`.
 Select the `venv` interpreter.
 3. Open a notebook file (`.ipynb`).
 4. Choose jupyter kernel.
 Press `Ctrl+Shift+P` and select `Notebook: Select Notebook Kernel`.
+5. Then select `Jupyter Kernel`, and select the kernel `venv` should be present.
-5. You should be able to run the cells from within VSCode.
+6. You should be able to run the cells from within VSCode.

 ## Option 2: Google Colab